StaceyCarter/vet_calc/readme.md

 [![Image from Gyazo](https://i.gyazo.com/7990078b6b34ad95f248b6cbe1c8e2b9.gif)](https://gyazo.com/7990078b6b34ad95f248b6cbe1c8e2b9)

 Visualise the number of tablets required per dose.
 You can choose whether the tablets can be halved or quartered, or can only be taken whole.
+I created the illusion of a syringe being filled by adding a CSS clip path over a normal box animation. <a href="https://bennettfeely.com/clippy/">This tool</a> was extremely helpful in creating the path.

 [![Image from Gyazo](https://i.gyazo.com/9556d7e681c5e7495493e096332a5241.gif)](https://gyazo.com/9556d7e681c5e7495493e096332a5241)